|

 Pagan and magical ones, make only a few thousand dollars per

-year (if that) in book royaltiesa or speaking fees.
-My old friend
+year (if that) in book royalties or speaking fees.
+Just because

 Cash aside, gifts of jams and jellies, baked